I guess this would be cheaper than getting a divorce.

 Now they seem like our Department of Homeland Security, but with Benny Hill music.

 To my knowledge, no DHS or TSA official has tried the no-fly trick on his or her spouse, but I'm sure it's only a matter of time.
-They did put an eight-year-old on it, although they said they didn't.
+They did put an eight-year-old on the list, although they said they didn't.
 The Humiliating Bus Incident reminds me of the U.S. fugitive who authorities could not locate for almost two years although she was working for the Department of Homeland Security the entire time.
-That's not quite as awesome as escaping by clinging to the underside of a bus carrying DHS employees, but it's still pretty remarkable.
+That's not quite as awesome as clinging to the underside of a bus carrying DHS employees, but it's still pretty remarkable.